quimnut/QABC-QR-Scoresheets/README.md

 ![selectreject](https://user-images.githubusercontent.com/2128947/141775739-ea05000e-5032-4608-a252-9b4de0881b43.png)

-You will have the option to delete the page, or assign a judging number, in shich case it will copy the page and delete it from the rejects file.
+You will have the option to delete the page, or assign a judging number, in which case it will copy the page and delete it from the rejects file.

 ![processreject](https://user-images.githubusercontent.com/2128947/141775720-e2b25125-de9b-47ae-bdd6-ed6a89d1c104.png)